Site Map

 March 2005: Nathan Wilson published an article suggesting that the shroud could have easily been created by a medieval forger if the forger painted a figure of a man on a piece of glass, placed the glass over a linen shroud, and left this setup out in the sun for a couple of days.
 The sun would bleach the linen, but leave behind a photo-negative image of the figure painted on the glass.

-Shroud of Turin Haiku (submitted by Hoax Museum readers)
+Shroud of Turin Haiku (Submitted by Hoax Museum visitors)

 Jesus, is that you?